ARM-software/CMSIS-DSP/Documentation/Doxygen/src/memory_allocator.md

 It means that by default the memory allocator is `TMP_ALLOC`.

-This `TMP_ALLOC` `#define` can be changed if you define it before including any header from the library.
+This `TMP_ALLOC` is a `#define` and can be changed if you define it before including any header from the library.

 An allocator should implement a template like: